 - Genetic, psychological, and physical screening

-- Physical screening includes physical exam
+- Physical screening includes a physical exam

 c.
 Then the physician correlates the donor menstrual cycle with the recipient cycle.
 The next step is synchronization.
 The recipient’s uterine lining should be ready for implantation at the same time the donor’s eggs are retrieved and fertilized, so synchronizing is necessary for the donor and recipient.
 This is performed by administration of birth control pills.